Media Policies and Guidelines

 What media credentials are required?

 - Media representatives must present a business card or some other acceptable form of identification listing their editorial title.
-Job titles considered not acceptable include, but are not limited to, principal, account executive, sales manager and advertising manager.
+Job titles considered not acceptable include, but are not limited to, principal, sales reps, publisher (unless generating new stories), account executive, sales manager and advertising manager.

-- Freelance reporters are required to present a letter of assignment from the editorial department of a recognized media outlet.
+- Freelance reporters are required to present a letter of assignment on letterhead from the editorial department of the cooresponding media outlet.

 Who is not permitted to attend?